 Boundaries and Relationships

 This resource is a record of a communication that has occurred.
 It does not represent the actual flow of communication.
 While AuditEvent can track electronic disclosures of information, it cannot track conversations, phone calls, letters and other interactions that are not system-to-system.
 And even for system-to-system communications, the specific end recipients may not be known.
 As well, AuditEvents are not considered to be "part" of the patient record, while Communication instances are.
 The Communication resource is not used as a general audit mechanism to track every disclosure of every record.
-Rather, it is used when a clinician or other user wants to ensure a record of a particular communication is itself maintaned as part of the reviewable health record.
+Rather, it is used when a clinician or other user wants to ensure a record of a particular communication is itself maintained as part of the reviewable health record.

 Flag resources represent a continuous ongoing "communication" alerting anyone dealing with the patient of certain precautions to take or issues to be aware of.
 The flags are continuously present as an ongoing reminder.
 This is distinct from Communication where there is a specific intended sender and receiver and the information is delivered only once.